kgateway-dev/kgateway/docs/cli/glooctl_install_gateway_enterprise.md

   -u, --upgrade             Upgrade an existing v1 gateway installation to use v2 CRDs.
 Set this when upgrading from v0.17.x or earlier versions of gloo
-      --values string       Values for the Gloo Helm chart -v, --verbose             If true, output from kubectl commands will print to stdout/stderr
+      --values string       Values for the Gloo Helm chart -v, --verbose             If true, output from kubectl commands will print to stdout/stderr --with-console        install gloo and a read-only version of its console
 ```

 ### SEE ALSO